chent7/hall-2k-keypad-handmade/README.md

 ![project](https://raw.githubusercontent.com/chent7/hall-keypad/master/img/project.JPG)

+## New PCB and code is WIP, this repo is archived

 ## Announcement:
 Please use the 44E instead of 49E for reasons explained in the pinned YouTube comment :) \
 Use a compass to determine the south pole of the magnet (so the red needle points to the magnet) \